PRODYNA-YASM/yasm-api-go/docs/OfficeApi.md

 > Status DeleteOffice(ctx, organizationId, officeId).Execute()

-Delte an Office from an Organization
+Delete an Office from an Organization

 ### Example